 The Best Lemon Loaf (Better-Than-Starbucks Copycat)

-This recipe is beyond a long time in the making.
-I’ve been trying to make this loaf on and off for years.
+This lemon loaf cake recipe has been beyond a long time in the making.
+I’ve been trying to make this copycat Starbucks lemon loaf on and off for years.
 I can’t even tell you how much I have obsessed, tried, trialed, and failed at it.
 Until now.

 If you’ve ever had Starbucks’ Lemon Loaf, you know how good it is.
 Full of lemon flavor, moist, dense, and rich.
 Anything that good I shouldn’t want to learn how to make at home, but I couldn’t leave well enough alone.

-I’ve tried countless internet recipes for lemon poundcake and some were ‘fine’ but not quite perfect while others were total fails.
+I’ve tried countless internet recipes for lemon pound cake and some were ‘fine’ but not quite perfect, while others were total fails.
 And I definitely didn’t want to go the cake mix route.

 I’ve tried using butter creamed with sugar versus oil whisked with sugar.
 I’ve tried various combinations of whole eggs and yolks, cake flour and all-purpose flour, and endless variations of lemon juice, lemon zest, and lemon extract.
 I even sent one almost-a-possibility-but-not-quite to my mom to have her trial it.